goeiebook/creativelab/narrative.md

 ```

-That's a pretty simple example, and it duplicated functionality already present in the application (`all.deleteAll()`) But when code can be stored in a function it's a step toward proceedural generation.
+That functionality was actually already present in the application, as `all.deleteAll()`.
+But when code can be stored in a function it's a step toward proceedural generation.

-The problem is that the page must be reloaded in order to load the data from local storage.
-Which means you lose the javascript context, which then necessitates re-entering the code.
-Copy-paste helps, but then it's the same problem as before but in a slightly different domain.
+The problem was that the page must be reloaded in order to view changes.
+That means the javascript context was lost, which then necessitated re-entering function definitions.
+It was the same copy-paste problem, but in a slightly different domain.
 Looking for a solution turned up: [Snippets](https://developers.google.com/web/tools/chrome-devtools/debug/snippets/?hl=en)!

 ![the snippets panel][snippets]

 Now we're talking.
-Right-click->Run.
+Right-click &larr; Run.
 That's fun.
-So we go wild, like a bull in a china shop, copy-pasting blocks of code into snippets generating arrays of shapes and colors.
+So I went wild, like a bull in a china shop, copy-pasting blocks of code into snippets generating arrays of shapes and colors.
 What did those handleIn/handleOut parameters do?
 Whatever it was, it was interesting.
 Excessive and messy.
 But I was proud of the result.
 Even if it wasn't totally clear how the code worked.

 ![what a mess][mess]

-I clicked the submit button, signed my "Cover Letter", and waited for the request to process.
-It takes longer than expected.
-Then it fails.
+It seemed worthy of another submission.
+I clicked the button, signed my "Cover Letter", and waited for the request to process.
+Thr request didn't go through immediately.
+Seconds passed, followed by an error message.
 Try again.
-Fails again, [500 Server Error](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#5xx_Server_Error).
+Failed again, [500 Server Error](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#5xx_Server_Error).
 So the animation worked locally, but remained trapped there.
 Unshareable.
 This must mean I've discovered another "Break It" feature!
 I tweet to the #creativelab5 people; expecting another 1000% increase in profile views.

 ![what a mess][500error]